Kinder Week 32 (T/TH)

 1. To memorize "true, good, and beautiful" pieces and recite to the class.

-• "Above the Bright Blue Sky" is our final poem.
+• "Above the Bright Blue Sky" is our final poem of the year.

 • Please take a few minutes each homeschool day to review memory work!
 (Poem, geography song)